mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

 * Top Level Type: Three bits indicating the top-level type of the field value.
-* Length: The number of octets used to represent the payload, encoded as per {{!RFC7541}}, Section 5.1, with a 5-bit prefix.
+* Length: The number of octets used to represent the payload, encoded as per {{Section 5.1 of RFC7541}}, with a 5-bit prefix.

 The following top-level types are defined: